 You Have Full Control

 You are in charge of your investment.
-All the decision fall under you.
-You decide how much rent to charge, who to hire to manage the property, what repairs to do and what the return on investment will be.
+All the decisions fall under you.
+You decide how much rent to charge, who to hire to manage the property, what repairs to do, and the return on investment.

 With other investment options like the stock market, all you can do is hope that the management will make the right decisions to impact your investment positively.